fib-app

 * | All | 3 |

-Authority | describe | Allowed type |
+Permissions | describe | allowed types |

 ---|---|---|

-create | Create an object | true / false / array |
+create | Create object | true/false/array |

-read | Read object | true / false / array |
+read | Read object | true/false/array |

-write | Modify the object | true / false / array |
+write | Modify object | true/false/array |

-delete | Delete object | true / false |
+delete | Delete object | true/false |

-find | Query object list | true / false |
+find | Query object list | true/false |

-* | Match all permissions | true / false / array |
+* | Match all permissions | true/false/array |

-Permissions developed true
+Permissions are set true

-to allow access, to false
+to allow access, false

-And find
+and find

-only allows reading title
+only read title

 and detail

-others can be read title
+allow others to read title

 1